tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 * It may not be particularly user friendly

 Note: As innovative as this idea is, questions have been raised as to how intuitive it will be for a common consumer.
 An overly complex user-engagement will lead users to remaining on the mainnet, bogging down the network, keeping fees high and transactions backlogged.

 ---

+* Fees

+But bitcoin’s congestion is one among several factors the influence its transaction fees.
+Besides, the cryptocurrency’s fee itself is a large component of LN’s overall costs.

+There are two parts to its cost
+1. The fee equivalent to bitcoin’s transaction charges in order to open and close channels between parties.
+2. Separate routing fee for transfer payments between channels.

+Note: Lightning network is often touted as a solution to the problem of bitcoin’s rising transaction fees.
+Is proponents claim that transaction fees, which is one of the direct consequences of bitcoin’s clogged netwrok, will come down after the technology takes transactions off the main blockchain-- 2.
+Currently, the latter fee is set to zero because there are very few nodes using lightning.
+Dryja anticipates LN’s routing fee to remain low for a long time because the network is “quite scalable” But he admits that bitcoin’s transaction fees may increase due to reasons behind LN.
+“Bitcoin’s transaction fees could go up again and hinder (lightning network ) adoption (among merchants)

+---

+* Pre-funded

+Lightning’s pre-funded channels tie up funds that could be used for other purposes.
+Because of this, people may choose to keep very low balances in their Lightning channels, topping them up frequently rather than making infrequent balance adjustments.

+---

+* Remaining online at all times makes nodes susceptible

+Nodes on bitcoin’s lightning network are required to be online at all times in order to send and receive payments.
+Going offline creates its own set of problems on the Lightning Network.
+It is possible for one of the two parties from a payment channel to close the channel and pocket funds while the other is away.
+This is known as Fraudulent Channel Close.
+There is a time period to contest the closing of a channel, but a prolonged absence by one of the parties could result in expiry of that period.

+An offline stance could also bring down the network.

+---